dafitime/Conan-Exiles-Server-Oracle-Cloud-Edition/readme.md

 # Time for the Real Deal #

 Now it's time to get this going.
 Let's go ahead and get everything updated.
 You can easily copy the code then right click into the putty screen and hit enter.

-I think from here, I'll stop holding your hand and just pretty much set up what I have for you.
+Thanks to NicoD and a team over at Armbian-Gaming, I pooled together what's needed to get the Conan Server running.
+There will be a repository of files that is needed to make this work.

+# Install #

+It's time to clone this repository and execute the ordeal.

+Copy paste this in your SSH

+`git clone https://github.com/dafitime/Conan-Exiles-Server-Oracle-Cloud-Edition.git | cd Conan-Exiles-Server-Oracle-Cloud-Edition `